 Glaucoma is often caused by a build-up of fluid in the eye called aqueous humour, or just aqueous.
 This causes pressure in the eye (called intraocular pressure or IOP) to increase, which damages the optic nerve and leads to vision loss.
 Eye drops are the most common treatment for glaucoma.
 They decrease the amount of fluid in the eye, either by increasing the drainage of fluid out of the eye, or by reducing the amount of fluid that is made.

-First, wash your hands.
-Then, if it says so on the bottle, shake it.
 Get into a comfortable position.
 You may find it easiest to sit in front of a mirror, or you could lie down.

 Pull down your lower lid with a finger of one hand, to create a ‘pocket’.
 With the other hand, squeeze or tap the bottle so one drop goes into your eye, into the pocket created by pulling down the lower lid.